Ostrava

 Ostrava grew in importance due to its position at the heart of a major coalfield, becoming an important industrial engine of the Austrian empire.
 During the 20th century it was known as the "steel heart" of Czechoslovakia thanks to its status as a coal-mining and metallurgical centre, but since the Velvet Revolution (the fall of communism in 1989) it has undergone radical and far-reaching changes to its economic base.
 Industries have been thoroughly restructured, and the last coal was mined in the city in 1994.
 However, remnants of the city's industrial past are visible in the Lower Vítkovice area, a former coal-mining, coke production and ironworks complex in the city centre which retains its historic industrial architecture.
 Lower Vítkovice has applied for inclusion in the UNESCO World Heritage List.

 Ostrava is home to various cultural facilities including theatres and galleries.
 Various cultural and sporting events take place in Ostrava throughout the year, including the Colours of Ostrava music festival, the Janáček May classical music festival, the Summer Shakespeare Festival and NATO Days.
 Ostrava is home to two public universities: the Technical University of Ostrava and the University of Ostrava.
 In 2014 Ostrava was a European City of Sport.
-The city co-hosted (with Prague) the Ice Hockey World Championships in 2004 and 2015.
+The city co-hosted (with Prague) the Ice Hockey World Championships in 2004, 2015, and 2024.

 Administrative division

-On 14 September 1990, Ostrava's City Authority approved the division of the city into 22 districts, effective 24 November that year.
-On 1 January 1994, the district of Plesná separated from the Poruba district and became a separate local authority.
-Since then, the city has been divided into 23 districts, further divided into 37 administrative parts:
+On 14 September 1990, Ostrava's City Authority approved the division of the city into 22 boroughs, effective 24 November that year.
+On 1 January 1994, Plesná separated from Poruba and became a separate borough.
+Since then, the city has been divided into 23 self-governing boroughs.
+In addition, Ostrava is divided into 37 municipal parts, 18 of them identically defined as boroughs (in brackets population according to the 2021 census):